darklang/dark/fsharp-backend/tests/testfiles/README.md

 `[fn.name argnames]` creates a function which is available to all subsequent tests.
 The following lines are part of the function body (until we hit another test indicator)

+# Test functions

+To produce results that are hard to otherwise create, you can add functions to LibTest.fs.
+For example, Test.nan_v0 produces a NaN float, and Test.typeError produces a built-in error.